 materials and components are attached to each other during construction.

 Note: To visit a construction site will require advance planning.
 You will need permission from your parents, counselor, the architect, and the construction site manager.
 A construction site is a very dangerous place.
 While there, you will need to closely follow the site manager's directions and comply with all the safety procedures, including wearing a hard hat protective eyewear, and proper footwear.
+Be aware of the changing conditions at the site, and stay with the architect or site manager.

 - Interview someone who might be your client (such as a prospective homeowner or business owner) if you were an architect.
 Find out what your client's requirements would be for designing a new home or business building.
 Write a short program including a list of requirements for the project, the functions of the building and site, hoe the functions relate to one another, and the goals of the project.